farshadnick/public-monitoring/README.md

 2. View logs: `docker-compose logs web`
 3. Ensure port 3000 is not in use: `lsof -i :3000`

-### Can't connect to Prometheus
+### Backend service issues

 1. Check if containers are running: `docker-compose ps`
-2. View logs: `docker-compose logs prometheus`
+2. View logs: `docker-compose logs`
-3. Ensure port 9090 is not in use by another service
+3. Ensure required ports are not in use by another service

-### Configuration not updating in Prometheus

-1. Configurations are automatically generated when you add/remove URLs
-2. Restart Prometheus to reload config: `docker-compose restart prometheus`
-3. Check config files: `cat prometheus-config/prometheus.yml`

 ### Build errors